 The goal of the curriculum is to provide students with a well-rounded education and, at the same time, to give them a chance to follow their own academic, professional or creative interests.
 Depending on the degree program, there are two tracks for the University Honors Program: bachelor's and associate.

-To fulfill the intermediate requirements, University Honors students either contract with faculty members to complete honors-level work in upper-level courses in their majors or they complete two semesters of non-English language by graduation; these credits count as Humanities general education requirements.
-For the sake of reaching a solid level of proficiency, students who pursue language are encouraged to take courses in the same language.
+Foreign Language: University Honors students complete two semesters (8 credits) of a non-English language by graduation; these credits count as Humanities general education requirements.
+For the sake of reaching a solid level of proficiency, students are encouraged to take courses in the same language.

-Designed as intensive seminars, these courses are unique to the University Honors Program.
+Honors Colloquia: Designed as intensive seminars, these courses are unique to the University Honors Program.
 They are mid-level courses that assume no prior background in the area but that emphasize scholarly reading, writing, and research.
 A colloquium generally requires research, an oral presentation, and at least one major paper.
 Topics are selected by student vote and are announced at least a year in advance.
 Students complete 6 credits of colloquia by graduation.

-As an opportunity to direct their own research, creative activity, service project, or study abroad experience, students complete and defend a capstone project under the mentorship of a chosen faculty member and the honors director.
-The capstone proposal is approved by the Honors Advisory Council and the student scholar completes HON 498: Capstone Research.
-The project concludes with a traditional defense before graduation.
+Honors Capstone Project: As an opportunity to direct their own research, creative activity, service project, or study abroad experience, students complete and defend a capstone project under the guidance of a chosen faculty mentor and capstone committee.
+Before their defense, students complete 3 total credits of HON 498: Capstone Research.